G3Ram/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+    A function is a repeatable block of code that maps an input (or set of inputs) to an output.
+A method is a function that exists as a property on an object.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.